 The Digital Millennium Copyright Act of 1998, better known as the “DMCA“, is a federal law written to streamline copyright infringement matters online.
-Although controversial, the law provides protection to any online platform such as a website or app that allows users-generated content.
+Although controversial, the law provides protection to an online platform such as a website or app that allows user-generated content.
 To gain this protection, an online operator must take a number of compliance steps including designating and registering a DMCA agent.

 To understand why you need a DMCA agent, it first helps to understand copyright infringement and how it applies online.
 Don’t worry.
 We will not be getting too technical here.

 Copyright is the protection of a fixed “work.”
 The work can be the text of a book, a photograph, the code of a software program and other similar expressions.
 You must have the permission of the owner of a copyright to republish it.
 Republishing the content without such permission is “copyright infringement.”
-The civil penalties associated with copyright infringement can be as high as $150,000 a violation or actual damages.
+Damages for copyright infringement can be as high as $150,000 a violation or actual damages.

 As an example, a major copyright infringement case was in the news recently.
 Songwriters Robin Thicke and Pharrell were recently found guilty of infringing on a Marvin Gaye copyright in their “Blurred Lines” song.
 The judgment ended up being in the $7.3 million range.
 In short, copyright infringement is a serious concern, but the DMCA can help you avoid such risks.